 Here are some nutritional balancing modalities and their relation to acupuncture concepts.
 The most important one may be related to the diet.

-dairy products, which I find are best eaten raw or only lightly cooked.
+An exception is dairy products, which we find are best eaten raw or only

-I am not sure why, but the macrobiotic system of yin and yang foods seems to work far better today than the traditional Chinese system of food selection in most cases.
-However, in clinical practice, I have had to modify the macrobiotic system, as well, for today’s nutritional depleted people.
+As stated above, the macrobiotic classification of yin and yang foods seems to work better today than the traditional Chinese system of food selection.
 Here is more detail on foods and food preparation:

 Organic food is more yang than most commercially-grown and GMO food.
 This is due to its higher mineral content and lower pesticide and toxic metal content.